JOY STORY #10

 The surgery went SUPER GREAT!
 Let me just share this one story; it’s too awesome not to share.
 The surgeon said that right after they connected the kidney to the bladder, Phil woke up and said, “I need to go to the bathroom; let me up, I need to go to the bathroom.”
 It took all 8 doctors and assistants to hold him down while they were finishing the surgery.
 Once he got to his room, he wanted to walk, so within a few hours, he was making laps down the hall.
 The only word to describe Phil’s recovery is “SOARING!”
 He said he hasn’t felt that good in 3 years.

 I love my God and give Him all the praise and glory!!!
 Moving on, he did have a few hiccups in the recovery stage.
-The diabetes brought on many crashes, because of the steroids he had to take.
+Diabetes brought on many crashes, because of the steroids he had to take.
 Things got better day by day!
 He had a working kidney.
 Once he fully recovers, they would add him to the pancreas transplant list.
 That’s a story for a later date.
 I have many notes on my Facebook page with updates throughout this experience.
 I could go on and on with what God has done, through this sacrificial gift.
 Our lives are forever changed because Rose gave of herself.

 Of course… I have to mention that we had a great opportunity to bring Jesus to a hurting world.
 The people we were surrounded by were going through serious illness and surgeries, as well.